mohamedelieba/Egyptian-Stock-Market-Analysis/README.md

 * matplotlib
 * seaborn
 ### Usage
-To use the script, simply run it from the command line or within a Python IDE.
-You can modify the list of stock symbols to suit your needs.
+To use the script, simply run it on as a Jupyter notebook on your browser.

 ### Contributing
 Contributions to this script are welcome.
 If you find any issues or have suggestions for improvements, feel free to open a GitHub issue or submit a pull request.